-a.
-Entering students
+1. Entering students

 Southwestern awards a select number of merit scholarships providing up to full tuition to members of the J.D. entering class or concurrent degree programs who have demonstrated exceptional academic promise.
 Awards may be renewable or non-renewable scholarships.
 If renewable, students must meet the continuing academic performance requirements.
-Based upon the information submitted in their admission application files, all accepted Southwestern first-year J.D. applicants are considered for these scholarship types.
-There is no separate application for the programs; however, each admitted applicant who qualifies for one of these scholarships may be invited to participate in an individual interview (on-campus or via telephone) to complete the process.
+Based upon the information submitted in their admission application files, all accepted Southwestern firstyear J.D. applicants are considered for these scholarship types.
+There is no separate application for the scholarships.